smartcontractkit/ccip/contracts/scripts/zksyncverify/README.md

 # Verify ZkSync Contracts For CCIP

+G++ <-> CCIP repo artifacts mapping
+- The current version of zkSync artifacts in G++ was generated with `v2.14.0-ccip1.5.0` version of zkSync contracts.
+- For MCMS contracts change the zkSolc version to v1.5.3

 Pre-requisites:
 - `pnpm install` at contracts directory
 - `pnpm run zksync:compile `>> for compiling the contracts, you can uncomment `contractsToCompile` in [hardhat.ccip.zksync.config.ts](../../hardhat.ccip.zksync.config.ts) to compile only the contracts you need